 They're also tracking your income and reporting it to you and the IRS, making it pretty easy peasy for you to file your taxes by April 15th each year.

 As freelancers and business owners, your earnings and expenses are your own to track and report.
 You'll be filing and paying quarterly estimated income taxes.
 Your finances and taxes can quickly become complicated.

 Con: Limited Income

-In 2018, the average pay raise for American workers is expected to be 3%.
 Not bad, but nothing to write home about, either.
-Especially considering that the average cost of living is growing a lot faster in most areas.
+Especially considering the average cost of living is growing a lot faster in most areas.

-You can cross your fingers and toes and hope that your employer is feeling generous enough to give you more than 3%.
-There’s not much else you can do because this is pretty much out of your hands.
+You can cross your fingers and toes and hope for a new position with a higher salary.
+Or that your current employer is feeling generous enough to give you a bump in your pay.
+You can try to negotiate your next raise, but sometimes it's just out of your hands.

-What if the head honchos over at corporate headquarters decide that all the cubicle warriors aren't getting more than 1% this year?
+If customers aren't buying your employer's products, chances are your boss won't be opening the vault.
+And what if the head honchos over at corporate headquarters decide all the cubicle warriors aren't getting more than 1% this year?

-Freelancers have complete control over their income.
-They set their own rates.
-They decide how much they want to work.
-They can pitch to prospective customers until the cows come home if they so desire.
+Those who quit full-time employment to become full-time freelancers have more control over their income.
+They set their rates and decide how much they want to work.
+And pitch to prospective customers until the cows come home if they desire.

-There’s a reason the internet is littered with freelance bloggers and writers and creators making six-figures, year after year.
-Most freelancers don't have to worry about frozen wages or corporate pencil pushers.
+Most freelance business owners don't have to worry about frozen wages or corporate pencil pushers.
 All they do is get paid.